 By making this Covenant, the University hopes to encourage youth from low-income families who want to attend Carolina to prepare academically for admission, knowing they can afford to attend.

-The Carolina Covenant is directed to students from historically low-income families, as opposed to those whose parent(s) may have had a low income the prior year, but who have assets or other resources to help pay for college costs.
+The Carolina Covenant is designed for students from low-income families, with limited assets or other resources to pay for college.

 Eligibility Criteria for the Carolina Covenant